mettamatt/code-reasoning/README.md

 4. **Enforcement of Best Practices**: Automatically aborts chains after 20 steps to prevent excessive recursion
 5. **Local Development**: Designed to work seamlessly with Claude Desktop for programming tasks
 6. **Advanced Debugging**: Comprehensive logging system for troubleshooting and analysis
+7. **Thought Visualization**: Interactive dashboard for monitoring thought processes in real-time

 ## Key Differences from Original